-A total of 207 civil suits (by 187 Croatian and 20 Bosnian nationals) were launched in 2012 before the Basic Court in Podgorica by war and civilian prisoners from the socalled Centre for the reception of prisoners of war in Morinj, Montenegro, which operated from October 1991 to August 1992.43
+A total of 207 civil suits (by 187 Croatian and 20 Bosnian nationals) were launched in 2012 before the Basic Court in Podgorica by war and civilian prisoners from the so-called Centre for the reception of prisoners of war in Morinj, Montenegro, which operated from October 1991 to August 1992.

-Following the completion of criminal proceedings in April 2014, which resulted in the conviction of four people for war crimes in the Morinj military camp, the civil proceedings that were previously initiated and then stayed, in accordance with the legal position of the Supreme Court of Montenegro, had continued.44
+Following the completion of criminal proceedings in April 2014, which resulted in the conviction of four people for war crimes in the Morinj military camp, the civil proceedings that were previously initiated and then stayed, in accordance with the legal position of the Supreme Court of Montenegro, had continued.

-The amounts of claims varied depending on whether the claimants had been detained at the camp as prisoners of war or as civilians, the number of days they had spent there, and the intensity of torture and abuse they suffered.45
+The amounts of claims varied depending on whether the claimants had been detained at the camp as prisoners of war or as civilians, the number of days they had spent there, and the intensity of torture and abuse they suffered.

-The Supreme Court held that only civilian captives had the right to damages for unlawful deprivation of liberty, while the prisoners of war were not entitled to compensation since it was legitimate to capture members of the armed forces of a party to the conflict.46 The prisoners of war were awarded compensation only for the harm caused by torture, inhumane or degrading treatment, in cases where such treatment had been established.
+The Supreme Court held that only civilian captives had the right to damages for unlawful deprivation of liberty, while the prisoners of war were not entitled to compensation since it was legitimate to capture members of the armed forces of a party to the conflict.
+The prisoners of war were awarded compensation only for the harm caused by torture, inhumane or degrading treatment, in cases where such treatment had been established.

-Damages awarded in final verdicts for unjustified deprivation of liberty remained significantly inconsistent even after the Supreme Court had
+Damages awarded in final verdicts for unjustified deprivation of liberty remained significantly inconsistent even after the Supreme Court had reviewed the appeals on points of law, despite the fact that this court should ensure unified and consistent application of the law by the courts.

-43 Information on the number of lawsuits was provided by attorney Zdravko Begović, legal representative of the claimants, former prisoners from the Morinj camp, June 2016.
+&lt;sup>43 Information on the number of lawsuits was provided by attorney Zdravko Begović, legal representative of the claimants, former prisoners from the Morinj camp, June 2016.

-Legal opinion, Civil Division of the Supreme Court of Montenegro, Bulletin of the Supreme Court, February 2011 (http://sudovi.me/podaci/vrhs/dokumenta/642.pdf), para IV: "Civil proceedings for nonpecuniary damages brought by former prisoners of the Centre for the reception of prisoners in Morinj, in which an objection was raised to time-bar of claims, should be discontinued until the final completion of the criminal proceedings pending against a number of persons for war crimes against prisoners of war and war crimes against the civilian population."
+&lt;sup>44Legal opinion, Civil Division of the Supreme Court of Montenegro, Bulletin of the Supreme Court, February 2011 (http://sudovi.me/podaci/vrhs/dokumenta/642.pdf), para IV: "Civil proceedings for non-pecuniary damages brought by former prisoners of the Centre for the reception of prisoners in Morinj, in which an objection was raised to time-bar of claims, should be discontinued until the final completion of the criminal proceedings pending against a number of persons for war crimes against prisoners of war and war crimes against the civilian population."
 However, not all proceedings were discontinued, some were completed in 2012, see judgments of the Supreme Court upon appeals on points of law from 2012, Rev. 361/2012 and 532/2012.

-45 Information on the number of lawsuits provided by attorney at law Zdravko Begović, legal representative of the claimants - victims of war crimes in the Morinj camp, June 2016.
+&lt;sup>45 Information on the number of lawsuits provided by attorney at law Zdravko Begović, legal representative of the claimants - victims of war crimes in the Morinj camp, June 2016.

-46 Legal opinion of Supreme Court of Montenegro from 25.11.2011, para.
+Legal opinion of Supreme Court of Montenegro from 25.11.2011, para.
 II, page.
-8.47 Constitution of Montenegro, Art.
+8. Constitution of Montenegro, Art.
 124, para.
 1 (Sl. list CG, 1/2007, 38/2013).